evanfrang/streaming_fraud_analysis/README.md

 I ran the streaming period for two years and just looked at one artist without bots.
 I wanted to simulate some bot injections as well as a month of increased listening to simulate an album release.
-Got a baseline mean streams with pyro Gaussian Process.
-Uncertainty calculated with rolling MAD with a large window 100 days.
-Finally, I looked for elevated listening (outside uncertainty) that occured for 3 days or more concurrent to find suspicious spikes.
+The two short term bot injections were around 2025-05 and 2025-11.
+The increased month of listening around the album release was around 2026-04.
+Baseline mean streams with pyro Gaussian Process seen in red.
+Uncertainty calculated with rolling MAD with a large window 100 days shaded regions at 1x and 2x.
+Finally, I looked for elevated listening (outside uncertainty) that occured for 3 days or more concurrent to find suspicious spikes seen in orange.

 ![](images/timeseries.png)

-The elevated listening periods are highlighted in orange.

 ------------------------------------------------------------------------